Heuristical and numerical considerations for the carbuncle phenomenon: Short review of the theory

 \subsection{Contribution by Bultelle et al.}

 Bultelle et~al.~\cite{bultelle98} investigate steady shocks in one space dimension.
+A first study of these was done by Barth~\cite{barth89} who found that for a perfect gas with~\(\gamma=1.4\), flux functions which enforce the Rankine-Hugoniot condition at discontinuities may have transition states which are unstable to perturbations when the preshock Mach number is greater than six.
+Bultelle et~al.\ go even further.
 They prove that the Godunov scheme for strong steady shocks and an adiabatic coefficient \(1 \leq \gamma^{\ast} \approx 1.62673\), with \(\gamma^{\ast}\) being a root of

 can produce unstable shock profiles.
-They report that in practice, after a transient regime, this leads to a stable profile that is shifted by one or two grid cells.
+They report that in practice, after a transient regime, the unstable leads to a stable profile with the intermediate state in a neighbouring cell or even one cell further.
 If in neighbouring grid slices normal to the shock front, the shock position jumps in a different direction, say~\(+2\) cells in one and~\(-2\) cells in another slice, this leads to an unphysical crossflow along the shock.
 We discuss this situation in more detail in Section~\ref{sec:inst-shock-posit}.